 Cascades of delicate but showy flowers are the calling card of this otherwise unremarkable deciduous shrub.
-Its scientific name Clerodendrum trichotomum comes from the Greek words "kleros" which means chance or destiny, and "dendron" meaning tree, leading to one of the plant's slightly less common names "fate tree."
-As its elaborate common name suggests, harlequin glorybower was introduced to the western world during the Victorian era, collected from Japan by the Russian botanist Karl Maximovich during one of his Far East expeditions in the 1860s.
+Its botanical name, Clerodendrum trichotomum, comes from the Greek words "kleros" which means chance or destiny, and "dendron" meaning tree, leading to one of the plant's slightly less common names, "fate tree."

-The common name "peanut butter bush" refers to the unusual (and rather unpleasant) scent emitted by the leaves when they are crushed.
-The flowers, however, have a lovely sweet fragrance similar to summersweet, another pollinator-friendly shrub which blooms at the same time.
-Harlequin glorybower is sometimes known as "bleeding heart vine" due to its bright red calyxes, but this name is more commonly used to refer to its close relative Clerodendrum thomsoniae.
+The common name "peanut butter bush" refers to the unusual (and some say unpleasant) scent emitted by the leaves when they are crushed.
+The flowers, however, have a lovely sweet fragrance similar to summersweet, another pollinator-friendly shrub that blooms at the same time.
+Fast-growing peanut butter bush is sometimes known as "bleeding heart vine" due to its bright-red calyxes, but this name is more commonly used to refer to its close relative Clerodendrum thomsoniae.

 |Botanical Name||Clerodendrum trichotomum|

 |Plant Type||Deciduous shrub|

 |Toxicity||Berries and seeds are toxic to humans and animals if ingested; handling may irritate skin|

 This shrub puts on quite a performance through the season, with white flowers emerging from a green calyx in early summer.
 The calyx then turns deep-pink to red as the flowers drop off and bright blue berries emerge, attracting a variety of birds.
 The blue color is from a naturally occurring pigment called trichtomine, giving this plant its full botanical name.
 The leaves tend to die back with the first hard frost, but the colorful calyx and berries remain.